Welcome to the new year, the year of the revival of sugar and the vindication of fructose. Wishful thinking?

 ” MDA [malondialdehyde, a breakdown product of PUFA] was the only variable significantly correlated with the average and highest CIWA-Ar-C [Clinical Institute Withdrawal Assessment for Alcohol Scale] scores at the first day of detoxification…serum MDA levels were significantly elevated…in alcoholic patients.”

 “Alcoholic hepatitis is associated with high short-term mortality.
 Although not included in prognostic scores, lipid peroxidation plays an outstanding role in its pathogenesis.”

-In stark contrast to the combined effects of PUFA and alcohol on the liver, saturated fats have been shown to protect the liver from – and even potentially reverse – alcoholic liver injury.
-Excess sugar which is unable to be immediately used or stored as glycogen, is converted largely to saturated fat, further protecting against damage from PUFA and alcohol.
+In stark contrast to the combined effects of PUFAs and alcohol on the liver, saturated fats have been shown to protect the liver from – and even potentially reverse – alcoholic liver injury.
+Excess sugar which is unable to be immediately used or stored as glycogen, is converted largely to saturated fat, further protecting against damage from PUFAs and alcohol.